Nearer My God To Thee

 Nearer My Job to Thee (Gibbs M. Smith, _Joe Hill_, 1969 (I use the 1984 Peregrine Smith Books edition), p.
 253)

-NOTES: The words of this song date from 1841 (or earlier; sccording to illiam Reynolds, Companion to Baptist Hymnal, Broadman Press, 1976, p.
-151, "This was one of thirteen hymns Sarah F. Adams wrote in 1840 that were submitted to the Rev. William Johnson Fox for his Hymns and Anthems (1841), compited for the use of his congregation at the Unitarian South Place Chapel, Finsbury, England), and proved popular enough that it soon acquired three different tunes.
+NOTES [433 words]: The words of this song date from 1841 (or earlier; according to Reynolds, p.
+151, "This was one of thirteen hymns Sarah F. Adams wrote in 1840 that were submitted to the Rev. William Johnson Fox for his Hymns and Anthems (1841), compiled for the use of his congregation at the Unitarian South Place Chapel, Finsbury, England), and proved popular enough that it soon acquired three different tunes.

 The standard tune in America is by Lowell Mason (1792-1872), published in 1859; this often bears the name "Bethany."
 Reynolds, p.
 151, reports that the irregular text was difficult for Mason, but an idea came to him on a sleepless night, and he produced the tune the next day.
 The tune most often used in the Church of England is "Horbury," said by Johnson to be by John Dykes.
 British Methodists tend to use the tune "Propior Deo" by Sir Arthur Sullivan.
 If that weren't confusing enough, I have encountered at least one other attempt by a modern composer to abuse the text.

 It isn't just the tunes that get hacked at.
-John Julian, editor, A Dictionary of Hymnology, 1892; second edition 1907 (I use the 1957 Dover edition in two volumes), p.
+Julian, p.
 792, reports, "The use of this hymn, generally with very slight alterations, but often with the omission of the last stanza, is very considerable in all English-speaking countries.
-It ha also been translatet into many European and other languages.
+It has also been translated into many European and other languages.

 "This hymn is a curious illustration of the colouring which is given to a hymn by the antecedents of its author....
 With Mrs. Adams, being an Unitarian, [the text is not as respectfully treated], not withstanding the redeeming lines 'E'en though it be a Cross That raiseth me" in the opening stanza."
 Julian goes on to list five different major alterations by later writers.